agoldis/webpack-require-from/README.md

 > **NOTE** that the method should be defined in a global namespace and should be defined before `require.ensure` or `import()` is invoked.

-## `suppressErrors (default: false)`
+## `suppressErrors`

+`default: false`.
 The plugin will invoke `console.error` when the method name you defined in `replaceSrcMethodName`, `methodName` or `variableName` cannot be detected.
 Turning this option on will suppress the error messages.

-## Defining gobaly available methods and variable
+# Global methods and variables

 When your JS code is executed in browser, the variable/methods whose names you mention as `variableName`, `methodName` or `replaceSrcMethodName` value, should be set **before** the first call to `require.ensure()` or `import()` is executed.